preese/perfSONAR-Sampler/README.md

 ```
 cd ansible-yml-files
 ansible-playbook Testpoint-MaDDashbuild.yml -i hosts
+   (This is a SLOW process, the command typically takes about 13 min to
-   (Many things are packed into this playbook.
-The testpoints and MD servers are built,
+   complete!
+Many things are packed into this playbook.
+The testpoints
-   provisioned and enabled.
-The web page should have graphs on it when visited.)
+   and MD servers are built, provisioned and enabled.
+The web page should
+   have grids on it when visited.)
 ```

 You should be able to vist the MaDDash server URL at this point.
 In the stock case it would be **http://192.168.1.213/maddash-webui**, (change to your IP from the Chart).